Neill3d/MoPlugs/Projects/shader_GPU_Particles/ReadMe.md

  TODO

+ - make sphere collision scalable (to be able to fit a character body)
+ - cleanup motor force (vortex)

  - GetEmitDir - function to get a spread emit direction is very slow.
 	Better to implement something like 4 vectors wind, interpolate inside pre-computed cone